-This isn’t as commonly used, but when it is, it can be used to symbolize ethnic heritage, defeat of enemies or determination of a country.
+This isn’t as commonly used, but when it is, it can be used to symbolize ethnic heritage, the defeat of enemies, or the determination of a country.
 It can also be used to symbolize death and mourning.

 Purple is the rarest color to be used on a flag.

 The most uncommon color that can be found on a flag is purple.
 It is only used on two flags of the world!

 Purple often represents royalty or richness, so it might be surprising that it isn’t used on more flags today.